Quick start - Linux

 If you used the sample config provided above, you can skip this step.
 Otherwise, please follow Verify SSL Certificate to make sure your SSL cert has been verified.

-You'd need to install kubectl command-line tool.
+You'd need to command-line tool.

 below with the value of the environmentName